Aid3n-cmd/misleading/readme.txt

-But there is still a lot for me to learn and do. cd c:/del *.* i think that is how you wipe a computer and i mean absolutely delete
+But there is still a lot for me to learn and do. cd c:/del *.* i think that is how you wipe a computer and i mean absolutely delete only if you have admin perms tho :(